AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/content-requests.md

    The `/.rum` path is required for RUM collection to work.
 If you have a CDN in front of what Adobe provides as part of AEM as a Cloud Service, you'll need to ensure that the `/.rum` path forwards to the same AEM origin as the rest of your AEM content.

-1. **Does RUM count toward content requests for contractual purposes?**
+1. **Does RUM collection count toward content requests for contractual purposes?**

    Neither RUM library nor RUM collection count as content requests and will not increase the reported number of page views or API calls.
 Additionally, for customers who use out-of-the-box Adobe CDN with AEM as a Cloud Service, the server-side collection(add link to server side collection above) will be the basis for content requests.